snicker02/Catoptron3D/README.md

 **So the first lever is iterations matched to camera distance, not more iterations.** If a flame looks noisy, try fewer.

-**Precision guard** (Quality) freezes the backward walk once the gap between the best and second-best candidate falls below what the accumulated scale implies, so the estimate is less refined rather than wrong.
-In the numeric model it caps the worst-case error at about 2.4x instead of 138x and the depth self-limits to roughly what the arithmetic can resolve.
-Its visible effect on a typical frame is small — the dominant term at normal camera distances is sub-pixel detail, not selection error — so it is insurance for deep zooms rather than a cure for grain.
+**A precision guard was tried and removed.** It froze the backward walk once the gap between the best and second-best candidate fell below what the accumulated scale implied.
+In the numeric model it capped worst-case error at 2.4x instead of 138x, which is why it shipped — but boxes tie EXACTLY on their shared boundary planes, so the gap is zero there and the walk froze at the first step, returning an unrefined negative estimate that the marcher reads as a hit.
+The result was false surfaces scattered along box-boundary planes: measured on a five-xform flame, isolated specks in empty space rose from 648 to 1006, a 55% increase.
+A model that says a change is safe is not the same as a render that says so.
-Set it to 0 to disable.

 ### The grain in a shared render, and what it actually was